-Booth also does this to the boyfriend of Cam's foster daughter, introducing himself as basically a cool uncle... who happens to be a sniper.
+Booth also does this to the boyfriend of Cam's foster daughter, introducing himself as a cool uncle... who happens to be a sniper.

-I Just Want to Be Normal: Hodgins's family is actually one of the most powerful families in the world and pretty much owns the Jeffersonian.
+I Just Want to Be Normal: Hodgins's family is actually one of the most powerful families in the world and owns the Jeffersonian.
 He deliberately downplays it because he wants to be treated on his own terms.